benpotatobbb/trade-game/README.md

-Trader Adventure
-Overview
-Trader Adventure is a 2D top-down game built with Python and Pygame.
-In this game, you control a player who navigates a procedurally generated map, interacts with traders, and engages in buying and selling items such as Potions and Pokeballs.
-The goal is to manage your inventory and money through strategic trading while exploring a map consisting of grass, paths, and water tiles.
+Trader Adventure is a 2D top-down game made with Python and Pygame.
+You play as a character exploring a randomly generated world filled with grass, paths, and water.
+Along the way, you meet traders and can buy or sell items like Potions and Pokeballs.
+The goal is to manage your money and inventory wisely while moving around the map and interacting with different characters.
-Features

-Procedural Map Generation: The game generates a map with grass (70%), paths (20%), and water (10%) tiles.
-Player Movement: Move the player using arrow keys (Up, Down, Left, Right) across valid tiles (grass or paths).
-Trading System: Interact with traders to buy or sell items, with prices adjusted for buying (120% of base price) and selling (80% of base price).
-Interactive HUD: Displays player money, inventory, trader details, and dialogue during interactions.
-Dynamic Messages: Feedback messages appear for actions like trading or attempting invalid actions.
+The map is made up of different tile types—mostly grass, with some paths and a bit of water.
+You can move using the arrow keys, but only across grass and path tiles.
+When trading, items cost more to buy and less to sell, so thinking strategically helps.
+A simple HUD shows your money, inventory, and trader details, and the game gives feedback messages when you do things like trade or try something that’s not allowed.

 Requirements